knoeai/English-Subtitles-The-Boss-KDrama-1999/README.md

 If you try to merge those files without converting them, you could run into a headache

 Once you have a single video file for your episode
-You are now ready to use the subtitle files within this Git repository
+You are now ready to use the subtitle files within this repository 📁 [Subtitle Files](subtitles/)

 ---